-KFC To Test Plant-Based 'Meatless Chicken' In Atlanta
+KFC To Test Plant-Based Meatless Chicken In Atlanta Area

-KFC is set to serve meatless chicken for the first time — testing the new menu items on Tuesday at a single restaurant location in the Atlanta area.
+KFC is set to serve meatless chicken for the first time — testing the new menu items on Tuesday at a single restaurant in the Atlanta area.

 The Louisville, Ky.-headquartered Kentucky Fried Chicken, which is a subsidiary of Yum!
-Brands, Inc., says it will offer "plant-based chicken" developed in partnership with the California startup Beyond Meat.
+Brands, says it will offer "plant-based chicken" developed in partnership with the California startup Beyond Meat.
 The new menu items, which will come in the form of nuggets and boneless wings, will be debuted at a restaurant in the Atlanta suburb of Smyrna.

-"KFC Beyond Fried Chicken is so delicious, our customers will find it difficult to tell that it's plant-based," Kevin Hochman, president and chief concept officer, KFC U.S., said in a statement.
-"I think we've all heard 'it tastes like chicken' – well our customers are going to be amazed and say, 'it tastes like Kentucky Fried Chicken!'"
+"KFC Beyond Fried Chicken is so delicious, our customers will find it difficult to tell that it's plant-based," Kevin Hochman, president and chief concept officer of KFC U.S., said in a statement.
+"I think we've all heard 'it tastes like chicken' — well our customers are going to be amazed and say, 'it tastes like Kentucky Fried Chicken!' "

 The company, which didn't immediately release nutritional information on the meatless chicken items, said customer feedback from the Atlanta trial "will be considered as KFC evaluates a broader test or potential national rollout."